 Listen and obey

 If it wants to sleep, I sleep.
-To help me sleep comfortably, not just for the moment, but to wake up with less pain I use a foam wedge, neck, full body, and knee pillow.
+To help me sleep comfortably, not just for the moment, but to wake up with less pain I use a foam wedge, neck, full-body, and knee pillow.
 When using the full body pillow, I use the knee pillow for my ankles.
-I literally hurts to have any part of my legs or feet to touch each other when I sleep, especially when I am running a fever.
+I literally hurt have any part of my legs or feet to touch each other when I sleep, especially when I am running a fever.

 Lying in bed for extended periods of time increases pain in my sacrum and spine.
 To avoid any unnecessary pain, I run PEMF treatments on those areas with my Oska Pulse.